-Our response to the complaint was due on or before April 21, 2025, but we have received an extension from CFGI to May 12, 2025.
+Our response to the complaint was due on or before April 21, 2025, but we have received an extension from CFGI in furtherance of our negotiations.
+We filed a response to the complaint on May 12, 2025 to stay current with the filing calendar but remain engaged in negotiations towards a positive resolution.
 At December 31, 2024, we had accrued the entire amount payable to CFGI and the Company is in negotiations with CFGI on alternate payment terms that will allow us to pay the amounts due to CFGI over time.